BLUF (fetishism): History

-In 2012, during the 15th anniversary year. the organization reached 3,000 members.
-On Sunday, 20 January 2013, during Belgium's Leather Pride, BLUF won the X Award for Fetish Organisation 2013.
+In 2012, BLUF's 15th anniversary year, the club reached 3,000 members.
+Throughout this year, 67 local events were organized by BLUF volunteers around the world.
+In January 2013, during Belgium's Leather Pride, BLUF won the X Award for "Fetish Organisation 2013".
+Also in 2013, a BLUF Membership Card was introduced for donators, creating a more stable financial base.
+Membership remained free of charge.